JensRavens/Interstellar/Readme.md

 ### Why use Interstellar instead of [insert your favorite FRP framework here]?

 Interstellar is meant to be lightweight.
-There are no UIKit bindings, no heavy constructs - just a simple `Signal<T>`.
+There are no UIKit bindings, no heavy constructs - just a simple `Obersable<T>`.
 Therefore it's easy to understand and portable (there is no dependency except Foundation).

+Also Interstellar is supporting BYOR (bring your own `Result<T>`).
+Due to its protocol based implementation you can use result types from other frameworks directly with Interstellar methods.

 * * *